BEST 20+ Things to do in Playa del Carmen | 2023 PICKS

 Price: Starting at around $79 USD

-Many scuba divers choose Playa del Carmen as there base.
+Many scuba divers choose Playa del Carmen as their base.

 It’s a very liveable city with tons of cool cenotes and decent reefs nearby.